pyxll/remote-notebook/README.md

 # PyXLL Notebook

-This project bridges PyXLL and Jupyter Notebooks.
+This project bridges PyXLL and remote Jupyter Notebooks.

+**NOTE:** Not to be confused with [pyxll-jupyter](https://github.com/pyxll/pyxll-jupyter) which embeds a local Jupyter notebook *inside* Excel.

-It enables Excel add-ins to be written in Python using PyXLL, but for the  Python code to be executed in an IPython kernel running on a Jupyter Notebook server.
+It enables Excel add-ins to be written in Python using PyXLL, but for the  Python code to be executed in an IPython kernel running on a remote Jupyter Notebook server.

 For details about PyXLL, see https://www.pyxll.com.